YAcademy-Residents/reports-website/index.md

 ---
 layout: default
-title: Home
+title: yAcademy Reports
 nav_order: 1
-description: "yAcademy Review Reports"
+description: "yAcademy Reports"
 permalink: /
 ---

-# Reports
+# yAcademy Reports

 The reports on this page are taken from our [repository of completed reviews](https://github.com/yacademy/audits).